 Johnny Knoxville from Jackass Appears for WWE in 2008

-Now we don’t know what this exactly says about Khali’s “tallywhacker” but he got very upset at Knoxville for this.
-Ranjin Singh, Khali’s manager for many years and translator (and current Senior Vice president of the WWE creative team!) translated the question for Khali.
+Now we don’t know what this exactly says about Khali’s “tallywhacker,” but he got agitated at Knoxville for this.
+Ranjin Singh, Khali’s manager for many years and translator (and current Senior Vice president of the WWE creative team!), translated the question for Khali.
 Thanks to Borat Sagdiyev on YouTube for the translation:

-The Great Khali and his tallywhacker were furious and as any pro wrestler would, The Great Khali decided the only way to settle this dispute was in front of millions of people on live television in the middle of the ring!
+The Great Khali and his tallywhacker were furious.
+As any pro wrestler would, The Great Khali decided the only way to settle this dispute was in front of millions of people on live television in the middle of the ring!

-Any chance of the meeting in the ring being civil was put to an end when Knoxville graffitied something quite vulgar in reference to Khali’s tallywhacker days before the RAW episode.
+Any chance of the meeting in the ring being civil was put to an end when Knoxville graffitied something quite vulgar about Khali’s tallywhacker days before the RAW episode.

-Johnny Knoxville unveiled the wrestler inside of him and cuts a promo in the above video, further enticing the giant.
+Johnny Knoxville unveiled the wrestler inside and cut a promo in the above video, further enticing the giant.

 “Alright, The Great Khali.
 The word is getting out that you ain’t hung like you’re strung!”